Top Tips: Background Music Systems 101

 These business music solutions use a dedicated piece of hardware called an Internet Streaming Player.
 The Streaming Player connects to a commercial music service over the internet using a high-bandwidth connection like cable or DSL.
 The music streams through the Streaming Player to your sound system.
-Most Streaming Players offer a variety of channels that can be changed on the player itself, or through a web-based interface.
+Most Streaming Background Music Players offer a variety of channels that can be changed on the player itself, or through a web-based interface.
 The web interfaces are often quite robust allowing users to select, schedule, and manage their music from their PC or mobile device.

 (+) Low cost equipment

 (+) Lots of content and music variety

 (+) Centralized management through website interface.
 Great for managers with multiple locations to manage.

 (-) Requires high-bandwidth internet connection (visit EATEL website to learn more about getting high speed internet installed in your house)